garden-io/garden/docs/reference/commands.md

 ### garden logs

-Retrieves the most recent logs for the specified service(s)..
+Retrieves the most recent logs for the specified service(s).

 Outputs logs for all or specified services, and optionally waits for news logs to come in.